enfuse/backstage-chatgpt-backend/README.md

   apiKey: <openai-api-key>

 ```
+This can be generated here: [ChatGPT API keys](https://platform.openai.com/account/api-keys).

-3. Create a chatgpt.tsx file inside your packages/backend/src/plugins directory and include the following:
+3. Create a `chatgpt.ts` file inside your `packages/backend/src/plugins` directory and include the following:

 ``` js